ChuyangYeyoung/BlackBottle/QUICKSTART.md

 - ✅ Provides fast offline access
 - ✅ Has a clean TypeScript API
 - ✅ Includes automatic sync checking
-- ✅ Works with the existing dYdX app
+- ✅ Works with the existing Black Bottle app

 Enjoy your offline-capable trading app! 🚀